In Kyrgyzstan, the yurt is a pivotal part of both the nation's past and present.Read more...

 Probably the easiest way to reach Kyrgyzstan from Australasia or Southeast Asia is to fly to Tashkent via Bangkok and then either take a connecting flight or, politics permitting, travel overland to Kyrgyzstan.

 The great adventure of arriving in Bishkek by rail may not quite be as romantic as its sounds.
 It is a very long journey and there is an awful lot of dull Kazakh steppe to stare at before Kyrgyzstan is reached.
-In addition, many of the passengers travelling in platskart (third class) are smugglers, and many consider that it is not a safe journey for foreigners to take, at least in the lowest class.
+In addition, some of the passengers travelling in platskart (third class) are smugglers, and some consider that it is not a safe journey for foreigners to take, at least in the lowest class.

 There are two overland routes to and from China.
 The Torugart Pass in the southern Naryn province is technically closed to foreigners but permission to cross is granted if travellers have pre-arranged transport meeting them on the other side of the border and have documentation to prove this.
 The public bus that plies this route between Kashgar and Naryn cannot be used by foreign nationals.
 Further south, the Irkeshtam border, to the east of Sary-Tash in Osh province, permits crossing in either direction without any special conditions or documentation.
 A public bus normally runs between Kashgar in China’s Xinjiang province and Osh twice a week in both directions and takes at least 18 hours overnight.
 It is available for all to use.